Chanstk/FaceRecognition_MTCNN_FaceNet/README.md

 5. cmake . ( or cmake -DCMAKE_BUILD_TYPE = RELEASE . if you care about the speed)
 6. make
 7. ./main
+## Inspiration
+1. Facenet part : the model file is taken from [here](https://github.com/davidsandberg/facenet)
+2. MTCNN part : the code is taken from [here](https://github.com/AlphaQi/MTCNN-light)